cpske/ISP/django/authentication.md

 **Note:** If the login `request` object contains a `next` key, the Django login view will redirect to the URL specified by `next` instead of the default redirect.

+#### Does it Work?

+- Rerun tests.
+They should still pass.
+- Start server and visit <http://localhost:8000/accounts/asdfasdfasdfasdf/> with `DEBUG=True`.
+It should show a listing of `/accounts/` URLs.
+- Visit the login page: <http://localhost:8000/accounts/login/>.
+What does the error message tell you?

 ### Create a Template For Login Page

 6. Create directories named `templates` and `templates/registration` in your application top-level folder: